matrix-org/synapse/UPGRADE.rst

 Email templates
 ---------------

-If you have configured a custom email template directory with the ``email.template_dir`` option, be aware that there are new templates regarding registration. ``registration.html`` and ``registration.txt`` have been added and contain the text that is sent to a client upon registering via email address.
+If you have configured a custom template directory with the ``email.template_dir`` option, be aware that there are new templates regarding registration. ``registration.html`` and ``registration.txt`` have been added and contain the text that is sent to a client upon registering via email address.